cerner/fhir.cerner.com/content/millennium/r4/financial/general/charge-item.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Modify
+## Operation: charge-item-modify

 <%= beta_tag(action: true) %>

-Modify a ChargeItem
+Modifies an existing ChargeItem resulting in a newly created ChargeItem.

     POST /ChargeItem/$modify

 _Implementation Notes_

 * Only the body fields mentioned below are supported.
+Unsupported fields will be ignored.

 ### Authorization Types